juannpmari/xtream-ai-assignment-engineer/README.md

 The training step loads the latest preprocessed data, trains a model and evaluates it.
 As concluded in the challenge 1 notebook, a regression tree was chosen, though the pipeline architecture was designed to very easily allow for other models to be trained.
 The model weights are exported in .pt format for deployment, and are saved locally to a directory that simulates a model registry.
 Ideally, they would be saved to a real model registry with functionality for model versioning.
 Metrics are saved to a .txt file.
 They could be tracked with experiment tracking tools, such as WandB.

 For the sake of the exercise, the pipeline is scheduled for execution with a fixed frecuency (for this example, every 50 minutes), which it should be stablished based on how often new data becomes available.
 With every execution, the code checks if there's new data available (assuming the .csv are named with their creation date) and, if found, runs and returns a new, fresh model, along with it's evaluation metrics.
 In a more complex scenario, with new data being continously stored in a data lake, a performance-based trigger could be set, so that the retraining launches whenever a certain metric goes below a threshold.
 This setup requires an according monitoring infrastructure.
-The pipeline code expects each new .csv to be named like 'diamonds_2024-03-07-04-17-03.csv'.
+The pipeline code expects each new .csv to be named like `diamonds_2024-03-07-04-17-03.csv`.

 The pipeline is executed inside a unique Docker container.
 In order to to gain more flexibility and maintanibility, instead of having all the pipeline inside one container, it could be splitted in several independent microservices, but this would require the use of an orchestration tool, such as Airflow.

-After training, a validation step could be set for continuos deployment, which verifies that the new models performs better than the current one.
+After training, a validation step could be set for continuous deployment, which verifies that the new models performs better than the current one.
 Once deployed, there are many online testing strategies available to minimize the risk of the new model performing badly in production.

 #### Challenge 3
 A RESTful API was created using FastAPI.
-It loads the latest model from the local directory 'model_registry', and deploys it for inference using PyTorch.
+It loads the latest model from the local directory `model_registry`, and deploys it for inference using PyTorch.
 In can be accesed on `http://localhost:8000/docs`
 It exposes one endpoint `/predict` that can be used both for real-time prediction (one sample at a time) or for batch prediction.
-It expects a list of dictionaries, each with the raw features of a diamond:
+AS input, tt expects a list of dictionaries, each with the raw features of a diamond:
 ```
 [
   {